Dimast0/DevOps_online_Kyiv_2021Q2/m3/task3.1/readme.md

 <p><img src="screenshots/42.png" width="800"/></p>

-## Also, I constructed and executed SELECT operator with FROM, WHERE, GROUP BY, and ORDER BY.
+## I constructed and executed SELECT operator with FROM, WHERE, GROUP BY, and ORDER BY.
 <p><img src="screenshots/43.png" width="800"/></p>

-## Some other different SQL queries
+## Some other SQL queries

 **Let's count the number of students who have completed at least one course:**